 The reservoir mainly requires draining out the entire water every after one or two weeks for its proper maintenance still if the grower can check the ppm/EC values on a regular basis then he doesn’t require draining the complete reservoir.
 Though the amount of nutrients that the plant needs are almost equivalent to that of the level of water they are dissolved in, the conditions are different in some cases i.e., the plant requires more water than the nutrients.

 Step 4 – aeration for plant

 Once you have set up the plants in the reservoir, the next step is to arrange an air pump for the same.
-This is because the deep water culture system won’t work if the plants would not get adequate oxygen instead the crops will die in such state.
+This is because the deep water culture system won’t work if the plants would not get adequate oxygen instead the crops will die in such a state.
 Generally, it is really hard to get the most suitable air pump that can circulate the flow of oxygen appropriately in the reservoir.
 However, most of the people believe that the pump should have the capacity to circulate the oxygen twice to that of the volume of the tank.
-For instance, if the reservoir is of 20 litres then the air pump should circulate the water at a rate of 40 litres per hour.
+For instance, if the reservoir is of 20 liters then the air pump should circulate the water at a rate of 40 liters per hour.

 Though deep water culture is often considered as the best hydroponic growing system, the same may require proper care and maintenance.
 Still, if you compare it with the soil growth then you will observe that this system diminishes the additional efforts of providing the nutrients and water to the plant after every few hours.